-Students in need of ideas about appropriate community service opportunities may consult with the Chair for Student Engagement (Ms. Emily Raskin), the Upper School Director (Ms. Kara Brady), the Community Service Program Coordinator (Ms. Carenda Nunn), or one of the school counselors.
+Students in need of ideas about appropriate community service opportunities may consult with the Chair for Student Engagement (Ms. Emily Raskin), the Upper School Director (Ms. Kara Brady), or one of the school counselors.

 For service hours to count toward the graduation requirements, students must submit a completed Community Service Form (on the Students page of our website).